 CALL REQUEST FOR EXPEDITED VIETNAM VISA

-If you are going to go to Vietnam during the holiday time, you should apply for URGENT 1 day or 4 hours/2 hours/15 minutes visa in our website to enter Vietnam in time at https://govietnamvisa.com/step_1
+However, our visa online service is still available 24/7 to support you.
+If you are going to go to Vietnam during the holiday time, you should apply for LAST MINUTES SERVICE in our website to enter Vietnam on time at https://govietnamvisa.com/step_1

 Should you have any queries, kindly contact us at support@govietnamvisa.com or 24/7 hotlines +84.903.278.853.